-- After the wax has been applied to the vehicle's surface, turn off the tool.
-Unplug the Power Cord from the extension cord. - 11.
-Remove the Foam Pad from the Backing Pad and with your hand and the Foam Pad, apply wax to any hard-to-reach areas of the vehicle such as around lights, door handles, under bumpers, etc. - 12.
-Allow sufficient time for the wax to dry. - 13.
-Place a clean Polishing Bonnet (sold separately) securely onto the Backing Pad.
+- After the wax has been applied to the vehicle's surface, turn off the Polisher/Sander.
+Unplug the Power Cord from the electrical extension cord. - 10.
+Remove the Foam Pad from the Backing Pad and with your hand and the Foam Pad, apply wax to any hard to reach areas of the vehicle such as around lights, door handles, under bumpers, etc. - 11.
+Allow sufficient time for the wax to dry. - 12.
+Replace the Foam Pad and place a clean Polishing Bonnet (sold separately) securely onto the Foam Pad.

-CAUTION!
-Tightly pull the string to secure the Polishing Bonnet.
+Note: Tightly pull the string to secure the Polishing Bonnet.
 Secure the string and keep it out of the way by tying several knots.

-CAUTION!
-Start and stop the tool only while it is held firmly against the surface of the vehicle.
-Failure to do so may result in the Bonnet being thrown from the Backing Pad.
+Note: Start and stop the Polisher/Sander only while it is held firmly against the surface of the vehicle.
+Failure to do so may result in the Bonnet being thrown from the Foam Pad.

-- 14. Start the tool and begin buffing off the dried wax. - 15.
-When as much wax as possible has been removed with the tool, turn off the tool.
-Unplug the tool.
+- 13. Start the Polisher/Sander and begin buffing off the dried wax. - 14.
+When you have removed as much wax as you can with the Polisher/Sander, turn off and unplug the Polisher/Sander. - 15.
+Remove the Polishing Bonnet from Foam Pad.
+Using the Polishing Bonnet, remove the wax from all hard to reach areas of the vehicle.